FixConflict

 After seeing the conflict, you can choose between the following two ways:

-• Decided not to merge.
-At this point, the only thing to do is to reset the index to the HEAD node. git merge --abort is used in this case.
+- Decided not to merge.
+At this point, the only thing to do is to reset the

-• resolve conflicts.
-Git will mark the conflicting place.
-After resolving the conflicting place, use git add to add it to index, and then use git commit to generate merge nodes.
+will mark the conflicting place.
+After resolving the conflicting place, usegit add

 You can use the following tools to resolve conflicts:

-• See the difference. git diff will display three-way diffs (the three-way comparison algorithm used in three-way merges).
+will display three-way diffs (the three-way comparison algorithm used in three-way merges). - See the diff for each branch.